 There are 13 moons in a given year and 13 moons are chiseled onto the rock face with other symbols carved around each moon most likely highlighting certain events that may have taken place during different times of the year.

-Being alone in front of this petroglyph was awe inspiring.
+Standing alone in front of this petroglyph is awe inspiring.
 In the evening light I could almost feel the presence of its creator standing behind me, it was actually a little eerie.